apache/airflow/dev/README_RELEASE_AIRFLOW.md

 Building the image is triggered by running the [Release PROD Images](https://github.com/apache/airflow/actions/workflows/release_dockerhub_image.yml) workflow.

-When you trigger it you need to pass:

-* Airflow Version (including the right rc suffix)
+When you trigger it you need to pass Airflow Version (including the right rc suffix).
+Make sure to use the ``v2-*-stable`` branch for the workflow.

-* Optional "true" in the "Skip latest:" field if you do not want to re-tag the latest image
+You can leave the "skip latest" field empty.

 ![Release prod image](images/release_prod_image_rc.png)